flexflow/FlexFlow/INSTALL.md

 make
 ```

-## Test the FlexFlow
+# 3. Test the FlexFlow
 * Set the `FF_HOME` environment variable before running the FlexFlow.
 You can add the following line in ~/.bashrc.
 ```
 export FF_HOME=/path/to/FlexFlow
 ```

 * Run FlexFlow Python examples
+The C++ examples are in the [examples/python](https://github.com/flexflow/FlexFlow/tree/master/examples/python).
+For example, the AlexNet can be run as:
 ```
 cd python
-./flexflow_python example/xxx.py -ll:py 1 -ll:gpu 1 -ll:fsize size of gpu buffer -ll:zsize size of zero buffer
+./flexflow_python example/python/native/alexnet.py -ll:py 1 -ll:gpu 1 -ll:fsize size of gpu buffer -ll:zsize size of zero buffer
 ```
-The full set of Python examples are in `python/test.sh`
+The script of running all the Python examples is `python/test.sh`

 * Run FlexFlow C++ examples